 Head Coach Deb Hill

 Deb Hill was raised in Boise, graduated from Boise High School and attended college in Seattle.
 She graduated from the University of Washington with a Finance degree and received an MBA from Seattle University.

 Deb swam for the Boise YMCA Swim Team for eight years while growing up and thoroughly enjoyed the experience.
 Her passion for coaching came from the coaches she had during her competitive experiences in sports growing up.
 Jim Everett, her YMCA Swim Coach as a young swimmer, was the "one coach" who made the biggest impact on her life.
 He gave her the drive to be a positive role model and mentor in her coaching.

 Jim Everett encouraged Deb to be a volunteer coach for the Capital High School Swim Team, her first season of coaching in 1991.
 In 1992 she was offered the Head Swim Coach position at Bishop Kelly High School.
 This gave her the opportunity to give back to a sport that made such a positive impact on her life, while allowing her the flexibility to raise her 3 children.

-Deb has been the Head Coach at Bishop Kelly for the past 27 years.
-One of her team’s biggest accomplishments was the Bishop Kelly Boys winning the overall State Title in 2008, and 4A State Champs in 2015 & 2016.
-Bishop Kelly girls and boys were State Champions in 4A in 2017!
 In 2004, Deb was named Idaho High School Swimming Coach of the Year.
 Deb was the Treasurer for Treasure Valley High School Swimming for 20 years and served on the Board for the Association of Idaho High School Swimming.
-Deb is currently Commissioner for Idaho High School Swimming in District 3 and the Awards Chair for Snake River Swimming.
+Deb is currently the District 3 Swim Commissioner for Idaho High School Swimming.
+Deb is also the Awards Chair for Snake River Swimming.
 Deb continues to educate herself and is an ASCA Level 3 coach.